-By August 1, 2017, and by January first annually, each district must report to the appropriate regional education authority the number of its available enrollment slots in accredited schools by grade level.
-Each approved charter school that is eligible to receive transfer students must report the number of available enrollment slots. (§167.827)
+§167.827: By August 1, 2017, and by January 1 annually, each district in the same or an adjoining county as an unaccredited district must report to the appropriate regional education authority the number of its available enrollment slots in accredited schools by grade level.
+Each district operating an unaccredited school must report the number of available enrollment slots in the district's accredited schools.
+Each charter school with an annual performance report score of seventy percent or greater in the same or adjoining county as a district operating an unaccredited school must report the number of available enrollment slots.

-Each education authority with a district operating an unaccredited school in its geographic area, as described in the act, must make information and assistance available to parents who intend to transfer their child.
-Parents who intend to transfer their child must send initial notification to the appropriate education authority by March first.
+Each education authority with a district operating an unaccredited school in its geographic area must make information and assistance available to parents who intend to transfer their child using one of the transfer options.
+Parents who intend to transfer their child must send initial notification to the appropriate education authority by March 1.
 The education authority will assign transfer students, as space allows.
 When assigning students to charter schools, the education authority must coordinate with each charter school and its admissions process if capacity is insufficient to enroll all students who submit a timely application.
-An approved charter school is not required to receive any transfer students.
 The education authority will give first priority to students who live in the same household with family members within the first or second degree of consanguinity or affinity who have already transferred and apply to transfer to the same accredited school.
-If insufficient grade-appropriate enrollment slots are available for a student to transfer, that student will receive first priority the following school year.
-The authority is only able to disrupt student and parent choice for transfers if a receiving district's or receiving approved charter school's available slots are requested by more students than there are slots available.
+If insufficient enrollment slots are available for a student to transfer, that student will receive first priority the following school year.
+The authority is only able to disrupt student and parent choice for transfers if a receiving district's or charter school's available slots are requested by more students than there are slots available.
 The authority must consider the following factors in assigning schools: the student's or parent's choice of the receiving school (most important); the best interests of the student; and distance and travel time.
 The authority must not consider student academic performance; student free and reduced lunch status; or athletics.
-(Section 167.827)